neurocom/street-fighter/README.md

 ![Architecture Selector](assets/architecture-style-selector.png)

-We decided to select the event-driven architecture because it both scores well in most of our characteristics and fits well with asynchronous processing which we think is central to our application.
+We decided to select a [hybrid microservices event-driven architecture](adrs/hybrid.md) because it both scores well in most of our characteristics and fits well with asynchronous processing which we think is central to our application.

-TODO: Link to  system wide ADR

 [Back to Contents](#contents)